 Dominique Strauss-Kahn had said Saturday that the problem could also create trade imbalances that would affect major advanced economies, “so it is not only a humanitarian question.”

 Hunger has a cold calculus that’s much easier to factor and surer of outcome than climate modeling.
+Many also think that the current path AGW has put us on will create hunger, and perhaps this “food security” crisis just foreshadows more to come.

 Update: Biofuels a Factor in Food Prices: